yadymartinez/ML-FizzBuzz-Project/README.md

 $\bigtriangledown_\theta_k J(\Theta)$ Equation (3)

-Now you can compute the gradient vector for every class, then use Gradient Descent(or any other optimization algorithm) to find the parameter matrix Θ that minimizes the cost function.
+Now you can compute the gradient vector for every class, then use Gradient Descent(or any other optimization algorithm) to find the parameter matrix $\Theta$ that minimizes the cost function.|

 ### Generate FizzBuzz data